absinthe-graphql/absinthe/guides/importing-types.md

 > Important: You should _only_ use `import_types` from your schema
 > module; think of it like a manifest.

-Now, your schema will be able to resolve any references to your `:person` type during compilation.
+Now, your schema will be able to resolve any references to your `:user` type during compilation.

 ## What about root types?